Gluckasz/apn-promise-recruiting-task/README.md

 5. Showing the value of an order
 6. Logout
 7. Exit the app
+8. Database for data saving
-8. I added tests too
+9. I added tests too